9 Fun Things to Do in Cape Town, South Africa

 Meet the pinguins at boulders beach

-A little outside Cape Town, you find one of the most unique things to do in Cape Town.
-Boulders beach is not just an beautiful beach with gigantic boulders, it is also home to a colony of African penguins.
+A little outside Cape Town on the Cape Peninsula, you find one of the most fun things to do in Cape Town.
+Boulders Beach is not just a beautiful beach with gigantic boulders, it is also home to a colony of African penguins.
 It is one of the few places in the world where you can get close to these adorable creatures in their natural habitat.

 To protect the penguins and their nesting sites, wooden boardwalks have been constructed, allowing visitors to view the penguins without disturbing them.
 There is also a sandy part of the beach where you can swim and relax.
 If you go a little further over the rocks here, you may find some penguins, which you can just walk between.